 Does everyone on the Forensic Master’s Programme have a scholarship?

 Not every student on the Forensic Master’s Programme receives a scholarship.
-Only five students will be awarded one.
+Only six students will be awarded the CFI Excellence Scholarship.

 I have a study offer from Cranfield University, can I apply?

-You need to hold an offer of study for one of the eligible courses in the Forensic Programme (listed above) and have accepted your offer and paid the deposit to secure your place before applying for a scholarship.
+You need to hold an offer of study in one of the eligible courses in the Forensic Programme and have accepted your offer and paid the deposit to secure your place.

 Will I get a refund of my deposit if my scholarship application is unsuccessful?